 We support a range of initiatives focusing on oral and mouth cancers, and we encourage dentists and their teams to get involved.
 Each year, we support:

-Useful resources for patients can be found on the Oral Health Foundation's website.
+Useful resources for dental patients on oral cancers can be found on the Oral Health Foundation's website.